 - If you are traveling to Venice in summer, like I did, this guide has a lot of tips on what to wear in Italy in summer.
 Most importantly, bring comfortable shoes!
 There will be lots of walking.

 - In this itinerary, I mention approximate time for every activity.
-It is not set in stone, I just want you to have a sense of time and how long everything will take.
+It is not set in stone, I just want you to have a sense of how long everything will take.
 I also give my recommendations for every meal, as well as alternatives.
-A lot of places close right after lunch at 2-2.30 pm and open again for dinner.
+A lot of places close right after lunch at 14.00-14.30 and open again for dinner.
 Some restaurants do not work on Sundays, others — on Mondays.
 Always check the hours on Google before heading for a meal.

 - Bring a reusable water bottle on your trip.
 There are water stations all over the city where you can refill your bottle.